adawx/df/README.md

 Copy across .zshrc and .zshenv
 Copy across starship and stylua config

 Worth installing a nerd font at this stage.
 Otherwise the starship config will look like missingno.
 Droid Sans Mono is the go to.
+Think ghostty has one built in.
+Make sure ghostty config is working here.

 ```
 mkdir -p ~/.local/share/fonts